bc-compsci-club/club-connect/CONTRIBUTING.md

 - We use functional React components in this project.
 If you have a class-based component, please refactor it to a functional component before opening a pull request.

 # Raising a Pull Request (PR)
+For general guidelines on claiming issues to work on, refer to the steps outlined on our website's [Contribute Page](https://bccompsci.club/contribute)

-The workflow you should follow when contributing to this project can be seen in the diagram below (made using [mermaid](https://mermaid-js.github.io/mermaid/#/gitgraph?id=themes))
+The workflow you should follow when contributing to this project can be seen in the diagram below (*made using [mermaid](https://mermaid-js.github.io/mermaid/#/gitgraph?id=themes)*)

 ```mermaid
 %%{init: {'theme': 'base', 'gitGraph': {'showCommitLabel': false}}}%%